gauciv/space-conquer/README.md

 ## Credits

-Created as a learning project for Python game development with Pygame.
+Created by Gauciv as a learning project for Python game development with Pygame.